rwsenser/TelloX/README.md

 # Tello-X
-Tello-X: Making your Tello into a robot
+Tello-X: Making your Tello into a robot!